ishacusp/PUI2017_ic1018/HW5_ic1018/README.md

 HW5_Assignment1

-I did this assignment on my own.
+I did this assignment on my own by following the lab 5 work.
 I asked Ben on how to fit the gaussian line on the distribution.

 HW5_Assignment2

-I did this assignment on my own.
+I did this assignment on my own, following the professor skeleton notebook.

 HW5_Assignment3